Education

 Program Director, Endocrinology and Metabolism Fellowship Training Program

 Dr. Hong completed undergraduate studies at the University of California San Diego and then joined the Medical Scientist Training Program at the University of North Carolina, Chapel Hill, where he pursued graduate studies examining the role of the Epstein-Barr virus in driving tumorigenesis of lymphoid cells.
-Upon completion of his medical degree, he then came to the University of Virginia where he completed residency training in Internal Medicine followed by an Endocrinology & Metabolism fellowship.
+Upon completing his medical degree, he then came to the University of Virginia, where he completed residency training in Internal Medicine and an Endocrinology & Metabolism fellowship.
 He joined the Division of Endocrinology as an Assistant Professor in 2013 and was promoted to Associate Professor in 2020.
 His primary clinical interest is pituitary disease, and he is a member of UVA’s nationally recognized Multidisciplinary Pituitary Tumor Program.
-He is the recipient of the Department of Medicine’s Excellence in Clinical Care Award.
+He received the Department of Medicine’s Excellence in Clinical Care Award.
 In addition to his work in the Pituitary Tumor Program, Dr. Hong has demonstrated an outstanding commitment to trainee education.
-He has been involved with the creation of numerous educational materials at both the local and national levels while spending a significant amount of time precepting medical student, resident, and fellow trainees in various settings.
-He received the Department of Medicine Inpatient Attending of the Year award in 2017, followed by the Department of Medicine Excellence in Teaching award in 2018.
+He has created numerous educational materials at both the local and national levels while spending significant time precepting medical students, residents, and fellow trainees in various settings.
+He received the Department of Medicine Inpatient Attending of the Year award in 2017 and the Department of Medicine Excellence in Teaching award in 2018.
 He was subsequently inducted into the Academy of Distinguished Educators in 2019.
-On the national level, he serves on the Council of the Association of Program Directors in Endocrinology/Metabolism as well as the Clinical Endocrine Education Committee of the Endocrine Society.
+On the national level, he serves on the Endocrine Society’s Clinical Education Committee (where he is the co-chair of the Endocrine Educators Forum committee).
+He has been heavily involved in the Association of Program Directors of Endocrinology & Metabolism (currently serving as Secretary/Treasurer, as well as Co-Chair of the Fellowship Recruitment Committee, and previously served on the governing council from 2022-2024).

 Email: gkh7z@virginia.edu